CACI-IMG/ForecasterDocs/getting-started/Tutorial.md

-# Quick Start
+# Tutorial

 CACI Forecaster is designed to let you get started very quickly with producing your own data-driven forecasts.
-This section covers the creation of a simple forecasting project.
+This quick start tutorial covers the creation of a simple forecasting project.
 This example will walk you through creating forecasts of car insurance call volumes, based on historical data.
 This dataset holds only historical call volumes and public holidays, so you'll use a simple seasonality-based model.

 ## Before you Start